ATaylorAerospace/Med-Questions/README.md

 Here are examples of questions and answers from the dataset:

-❓**Question:** What is the role of the liver in the human body?
+**Question:** What is the role of the liver in the human body?

 **Answer:** The liver is an organ that is located in the upper right portion of the abdomen.
 It is responsible for a variety of functions, including the production of bile, the digestion of fats, and the removal of waste products from the blood.
 The liver also plays a role in the metabolism of drugs and other substances.

-❓**Question:** What are the different types of bones in the human body?
+**Question:** What are the different types of bones in the human body?

 **Answer:** The human body has three types of bones:
       - **Long bones:** These are the bones that make up the arms and legs.
 They are designed to support the body and allow for movement.
       - **Short bones:** These are the bones that make up the hands and feet.
 They are smaller and more delicate than long bones.
       - **Flat bones:** These are the bones that make up the skull and the ribs.
 They are designed to protect the body's internal organs.

-❓**Question:** What is the difference between a heart attack and a stroke?
+**Question:** What is the difference between a heart attack and a stroke?

 **Answer:** A heart attack occurs when the blood flow to the heart is blocked, usually by a clot in one of the coronary arteries.
 This can cause damage to the heart muscle, and can be life-threatening.
 A stroke occurs when the blood flow to the brain is blocked, usually by a clot or a hemorrhage.
 This can cause damage to the brain, and can result in loss of function or death.

 ## 💁**Additional Information:**